-Prize: Enter to win an Ocean Exploration Discovery Box + set of Yummi Pouch cloth snack bags from Revelae Kids! ($55 value)
+Prize: Ocean Exploration Discovery Box + set of Yummi Pouch cloth snack bags from Revelae Kids! ($55 value)

 Discovery Boxes introduce kids to a magical world of realistic-looking creatures, sparkling gems and crystals, colorful rocks and shells, and miniature plants or flowers.
 These themed sensory bins encourage hours of imaginative play; kids can scoop up the sensory beans, water beads or play sand and discover the hidden treasures within each box.
 Discovery Box themes include Ocean Exploration, Butterfly Garden, Rainforest, and Dinosaur World.

 Yummi Pouch cloth snack bags have a moisture resistant interior and are decorated with colorful, modern prints.
 Perfect to hold crackers, sandwiches, and dry snacks, or even small items, accessories, and cosmetics.

 This giveaway is hosted by Mommy Scene as part of the This & That Giveaway Hop and is open to US entries ages 18 and older.
 No purchase required to enter.
 One (1) winner will be randomly chosen and contacted through e-mail, and their name displayed on the giveaway widget after the giveaway ends on November 30th, 2017.
 Mommy Scene is not responsible for fulfilling brand-sponsored prizes.
 Prizes will be shipped directly from the brand.